From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Post-training Pipeline for LLM-based Vulnerability Detection

 \textbf{Reasoning-based Reward.} To move beyond superficial lexical overlap, we employ an LLM-as-a-Judge to assess the semantic integrity of the model's vulnerability analysis.
-The judge LLM evaluates whether the model's root cause analysis aligns with the ground truth (i.e., CVE description, commit message, and patch diff) based on the predefined guideline detailed in Appendix~\ref{sec:reasoning}.The model receives a $+1.0$ reward if so, and a $-1.0$ penalty otherwise.
+The judge LLM evaluates whether the model's root cause analysis aligns with the ground truth (i.e., CVE description, commit message, and patch diff) based on the judge guideline detailed in Appendix~\ref{sec:reasoning}.
+The model receives a $+1.0$ reward if so, and a $-1.0$ penalty otherwise.
 We argue that reasoning-based rewards are more robust than prediction-based ones, as they mitigate reward hacking where models might correctly guess a common vulnerability type (e.g., buffer overflow) through flawed logic.

-\textbf{Specification-based Reward.} While the aforementioned systems focus on outcome rewards, they typically fail to (1) distinguish between reasoning paths of varying procedural quality that reach the same conclusion, and (2) provide sample-specific granularity beyond general guidelines.
-To bridge this gap, we propose a specification-based process reward system.
-For each sample, an LLM pre-generates a tailored rubric derived from the ground truth.
-This rubric provides a granular scoring framework across three dimensions:
+\textbf{Specification-based Reward.} While aforementioned systems focus on outcome rewards, they typically fail to (1) distinguish between reasoning paths of varying procedural quality that reach the same conclusion, and (2) provide sample-specific granularity beyond general judge guidelines.
+To solve these, we propose a specification-based process reward system.
+For each sample, an LLM pre-generates a tailored specification derived from ground truth.
+This specification defines three dimensions for assessing vulnerability analysis: \begin{itemize}[leftmargin=10pt,itemsep=2pt, parsep=2pt] \item \textit{Prediction Accuracy}: whether the analysis correctly predicts the vulnerability type (e.g., a buffer overflow) \item \textit{Localization Precision}: whether the analysis correctly localizes the exact vulnerability-related code snippet (or a semantically equivalent variation) \item \textit{Reasoning Quality}: whether the analysis clearly explains both the root cause (e.g., a missing check) and the resulting consequence (e.g., an overflow) \end{itemize}

+Figure~\ref{fig:reward_map} shows the detailed rubric for specification-based reward assignment.
+Prediction accuracy serves as a correctness gate: if the model correctly predicts the vulnerability type, it receives a reward of $r_1=1.0$; otherwise, it is assigned a penalty of $r_1=-1.0$.
+The other two dimensions, localization precision and reasoning quality, act as incremental rewards, each taking values of correct ($1.0$), partially correct ($0.5$), or incorrect ($0.0$), to differentiate quality of reasoning chains that correctly predict the vulnerability type.

+To normalize the total reward $R$, we assign weights of $0.4$, $0.2$, and $0.4$ (i.e., 2:1:2) to prediction accuracy, localization precision, and reasoning quality, respectively, $R$ can be computed as a weighted average of these three dimensions: